General Enrollment Guidelines for Upper Division Psychology Courses:

 - Enrollment is open to all students during Phase II, on a first-come, first-served basis.
 A wait list will also be available.
-Onc e a class becomes full, students who aren’t able to enroll directly may sign up for the wait list as space is available.
+Onc e a class becomes full, students who aren’t able to enroll directly into a class may sign up for the wait list as space is available.

 - Students will not be able to add Psychology courses to their schedule after the 3rd week of instruction.

 Manual Wait List Enrollment Priorities

-- Regardless of a student’s priority, to be enrolled, they must be wait-listed for an open section that has available seats.
+- Regardless of a student’s priority above, to be enrolled a student must be wait-listed for a section that also has available seats.

 Time Conflict Override Policy:

-By design, the new CalCentral enrollment system will not allow students to enroll or wait list themselves in additional courses that pose a time conflict with one in which they are already enrolled or waitlisted.
+By design, the CalCentral enrollment system will not allow students to enroll or wait list in courses that create a time conflict with another course in which they are enrolled or waitlisted.
 This includes potential conflicts in lectures and discussion sections.
 The department may provide students with a one-time override, per semester, for one of the following situations, only:

 -DeCal Facilitation (if more than 1 Facilitator is available)